 Download: PMV Winery & Tasting Room

 The Napa / Sonoma County line runs through our estate vineyards, across the crushpad and up to the cave doors.
 As a result, many of our labels indicate a percentage from each county, even though the vines that provided the fruit may have been mere feet from each other.
-The arch and footpath were installed in early 2020 to indicate the two sides of the county line and has become a very popular photo op. #oneranchtwocounties
+The arch was installed in early 2020 to indicate the two sides of the county line and has become a very popular photo op. #oneranchtwocounties

 Download: PMV County Line Arch